rohit123sinha456/Obsidian_Vault/Ideas/CoT Dataset/Proposed Dataset Property.md

 ##### Bongard Problems
 - Can we use Bongard-LOGO and Bongard-HOI and get only the tough probelms after evaluating bu VLMs like MMReason
 - Can we think in some ways to include bongard problems concepts in natural images in this dataset or like

+understand where the model is failing taxonomy of these tasks from visual perception to reasoning feasibility of datasets create a table and say what can be created and what can be done can we elicit the failue understanding of the models in this task